hydroframe/hf_hydrodata/paper/paper.md

 The `hf_hydrodata` API contains distinct modules for accessing gridded data and site-level point observations.
 The output data structure is designed to align with the data type: gridded data gets returned as a NumPy array [@NumPy] while point data gets returned in a pandas DataFrame [@pandas] (to connect site identifiers to time series in a straightforward manner).
 However the API is structured to take in compatible input parameters (where applicable), to make the data querying process as seamless as possible across the different data types.

-For example, if a user wanted to obtain gridded ParFlow CONUS1 daily simulated snow water equivalent data for the latitude/longitude bounding box of [38.749, -106.207, 41.485, -100.695] for October 1, 2003 - May 1, 2004, they would use the following syntax to get relevant data and metadata.
+For example, if a user wanted to obtain gridded ParFlow CONUS1 daily simulated water table depth data for the latitude/longitude bounding box of [38.749, -106.207, 41.485, -100.695] for October 1, 2003 - May 1, 2004, they would use the following syntax to get relevant data and metadata.

 ```python
 import hf_hydrodata